woctezuma/steam-labs-recommender/data/README.md

 ];
 ```

--   `gRecommendations.json` contains a list of info about 30 recommendation rankings, which is the algorithm output:
+-   `gRecommendations.json` contains a list of 30 recommendation rankings, which is the algorithm output:
     - setting "algorithm_variant", currently useless (as it is always set to 0), to switch between recommender versions,
     - "popularity" bias, which takes one of 5 values (-1/3, 0, 1/3, 2/3 and 1),
     - "release recency" bias, which takes one of 6 values (120, 60, 36, 24, 12, and 6 months),